altillimity/L-Band-Decoders/README.md

 A small standalone program that makes frames from synced MetOp A-B-C symbols.
 Basically a MetOp decoder!
 More info in the dedicated folder.

+## CCSDS Demuxer

+Program to demultiplex / deframe CCSDS frames from unsynced CADUs.
+More info in the dedicated folder.